Aerial baiting in Victoria

 • inaccessible to conventional control methods

-• are known wild dog pathways
+• are known pathways for large canids

 Aerial baiting incorporates the aerial deployment of approximately 4000 fresh meat baits along approximately 400km of public land.